Parabolic Dish

 Acknowledgements - Papers including data/results obtained with the Italian radio telescopes must contain the appropriate acknowledgements, i.e.:

-For the Sardinia Radio Telescope: "The Sardinia Radio Telescope is funded by the Ministry of University and Research (MIUR), Italian Space Agency (ASI), and the Autonomous Region of Sardinia (RAS) and is operated as National Facility by the National Institute for Astrophysics (INAF)."
+For the Sardinia Radio Telescope: "The Sardinia Radio Telescope is funded by the Ministry of University and Research (MUR), Italian Space Agency (ASI), and the Autonomous Region of Sardinia (RAS) and is operated as National Facility by the National Institute for Astrophysics (INAF)."

 Time Allocation Committee